 At the same time, nothing after that was ever the same.

-I actually managed to keep my job at Bloomberg, but it was made clear to me that it would be a long while before I ever found myself back on the fast track.
+I actually managed to keep my job, but it was made clear to me that it would be a long time before I ever found myself back on the fast track.
 Six months later, I resigned and within a year I was back in Prague.

-That carefully crafted career arc had cracked (and for the dumbest of all reasons), and yet maybe that wasn’t such a bad thing.
-Within a few months back in Europe, I'd managed to land an editing job at the Prague-based Radio Free Europe/Radio Liberty that was much closer to my area of expertise than what I was doing at Bloomberg.
+That carefully crafted career arc had cracked (and for the dumbest of reasons), and yet maybe that wasn’t such a bad thing.
+Within a few months back in Europe, I'd managed to land an editing job at the Prague-based Radio Free Europe/Radio Liberty that was much closer to my expertise than what I was doing at Bloomberg.
 Life went on.
-The path, though, had been anything but logical.
+My path, though, had been anything but logical.